pembro1/pembro1/README.md

 - 💞️ I’m looking to collaborate on ...well idk for sure am a new here so just lets make myself comfortable with the environment first.
 - 📫 How to reach me ...just dont until further notice:)
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...I dont enjoy the time I spent sleeping at all!
+- ⚡ Fun fact: ...I dont like the time I spent sleeping at all!

 <!---
 pembro1/pembro1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.